I’m no Scrooge, but I am a little bit cheap when it comes to birthdays and Christmas. It’s the reciprocal thing…

 Still, if you’re wondering (or Googling) “What is an awesome gift to buy Jacob Aldridge”, here’s a decent list:

 - Board Games.
 I’m planning to retire early into a digital nomad lifestyle, and I know from experience playing board games with my beautiful wife is a lot more rewarding than binge-watching tv shows (though that also has a place).
 We recently bought Pandemic (which is brilliant) and Carcassone (early days) – a great gift would actually be to come ’round our place for takeaway pizza and a games night!
-As a gift that will keep on giving, I’m currently eyeing off Jaipur, Hive, Dominion, and maybe a Pandemic expansion pack (or Legacy).
+As a gift that will keep on giving, I’m currently eyeing off Ticket to Ride, Jaipur, Hive, Dominion, and maybe a Pandemic expansion pack (or Legacy).

 - Byron Bay Chocolate Company Choc Coated Coffee Beans.
 When people feel they have to ‘treat’ me, this is the treat I choose!
 I don’t believe there’s such a thing as ‘bad chocolate’, and I’m a quantity over quality kind of guy – a jar of these (or, I live in hope, one of the giant boxes) is the best of both worlds.